Assistant Electrical Engineer

 Ans.

-Q12.
-Which type of drives are used in ID fan motor and cooler motor?
+Q. What type of drives are used in ID fan motors and cooler motors?

 Ans.